bresleveloper/loopback4-tutorial/README.md

   age: number;
 ```

+To "finish" just press enter, empty field

 ## DataSource

 Next you can now build a datasource to connect a model with a db-connector.

 When running `lb4 datasource` you will be asked for all the credentials for the datasource.
+The DataSourceName is arbitrary.

+When asked `Connection string url...` choose `n`

 #### Notice that he saves the password in clear text in the generated `.datasource.config.json` file. consult your Security Dept.